+DAY 6: THAMES HOUSE AND TOWER OF LONDON

+12

-TUESDAY, MAY 7, 2024 DAY 2: TOWER OF LONDON & VIEW OF THAMES HOUSE Passing by Thames House, the home of MI5 from 1934-1939, your guide will discuss the operations of MI5 throughout the 20th century.
+Passing by Thames House, the home of MI5 from 1934-1939, your guide will discuss the operations of MI5 throughout the 20th century.
 During a visit to the Tower of London, learn of the eleven German spies executed there during World War I and the German HUMINT operations of World War II through Josef Jakobs, a German spy who was unveiled under the Double Cross system.
 Jakobs was the last spy to be executed in the Tower of London on August 15, 1941.
 Rubens at the Palace (B, L)

-WEDNESDAY, MAY 8, 2024 DAY 3: VIEW OF VAUXHALL CROSS & SPY ACTIVITIES DAY Passing by Vauxhall Cross, the current home of MI6, your guide will discuss the operations of MI6 throughout the 20th century.
+DAY 7: VAUXHALL CROSS & SPY ACTIVITIES DAY Passing by Vauxhall Cross, the current home of MI6, your guide will discuss the operations of MI6 throughout the 20th century.
 Visit London's Imperial War Museum, which boasts an impressive collection of artifacts from World War I to the present.
 You will then engage in a series of activities at a "'spy training school" where you will learn how to communicate with your sources using live and dead letter boxes whilst spotting and evading surveillance.
-This evening, visit the Churchill War Rooms for a private reception and dinner as you embark on the "Behind The Glass" Experience.
-Rubens at the Palace (B, R, D) Military Intelligence Museum at Chicksands
+This evening, visit the Churchill War Rooms for a private Reception and Farewell Dinner Experience.
+Rubens at the Palace (B, R, D)